| |

 Final Thoughts

-Fake tanning products are such a great alternative to sitting out in the sun and damaging your skin, and most fake tanning products can be used at home.
-However, just because they are safer than sun tanning, it does not mean that they are completely safe.
+Fake tanning products are a great alternative to sitting out in the sun and damaging your skin, and most can be used at home.

-The active ingredient in fake tanners, DHA, can cause some damage to the skin, so being wary of the chemical reaction, and knowing the ways to protect your skin from any damage, can help you make the most of fake tan products, while still ensuring your skin is kept healthy.
+Therefore, being aware of the chemical reaction and knowing how to protect your skin from any damage can help you make the most of fake tan products while still ensuring your skin remains healthy.